-This analog input structure allows the sampling of the differential signal between IN and INGND.
-Unlike other converters, the INGND input is sampled at the same time as the IN input.
-By using this differential input, small signals common to both inputs are rejected, as shown in Figure 7, which represents the typical CMR over frequency.
-For instance, by using INGND to sense a remote signal ground, difference of ground potentials between the sensor and the local ADC ground are eliminated.
+This analog input structure allows the sampling of the differential signal between IN+ and IN-.
+Unlike other converters, the IN- input is sampled at the same time as the IN+ input.
+By using this differential input, small signals common to both inputs are rejected.
+For instance, by using IN- to sense a remote signal ground, difference of ground potentials between the sensor and the local ADC ground are eliminated.